You may recall a few months back, we featured an incredible “My Skin Cancer Story” on Jim Schlipmann as told by his wife, Jean Schlipmann.

 Charlie was experiencing pain in her chest.
-She eventually had a cat scan and was diagnosed Stage IV melanoma in February of 2003.
+She eventually had a cat scan and was diagnosed with Stage IV melanoma in February of 2003.
 She had melanoma with no primary, meaning that she never had a lesion on her skin.

-Charlie was treated at CPMC (California Pacific Medical Center) with IL-2, which is a very severe form of chemotherapy where you do up to six cycles of a week in the hospital receiving chemo and then two weeks at home
+Charlie was treated at CPMC (California Pacific Medical Center) with IL-2, which is a very severe form of chemotherapy where you do up to six cycles a week in the hospital receiving chemo and then two weeks at home

 Life is short.
 One day you, or someone you love, can be absolutely fine, and the next day, life is totally different.

-Tell us about your role in AIM at Melanoma.
-How can people support this organization?
+Tell us About Your role in AIM at Melanoma.
+How Can People Support This Organization?

 We are also building an international tissue bank so that researchers can determine who is at risk of getting melanoma, who will progress once they have been diagnosed, and which treatments will work on which patients.
 For anyone who like to support our tissue bank please to www.aimatmelanoma.org

 Not to dwell on Charlie’s loss, the biggest challenge for our family has been to live as positively as possible and try to do something meaningful so that Charlie’s death was not in vain.

 Charlie had an indomitable spirit and thought that she was going to beat this.

 Charlie cared tremendously about helping other people.
-If she had lived, educating melanoma patients and their families about the disease, as well as the general public, would have been her mission.
-Instead it has become our family’s mission.
+If she had lived, educating melanoma patients and their families about the disease, as well as the general public would have been her mission.

-Charlie loved “The Giving Tree” by Shel Silverstein.
+Charlie loved The Giving Tree by Shel Silverstein.
 I really think that the spirit of that book embodies Charlie perfectly.

 And those couple of burns that she got as a teenager may very well have been the cause of her melanoma.
-Use protection, and if you see something new, or growing or changing, make an appointment with your dermatologist as quickly as possible.
+Wear sun-protective clothing and sunscreen, and if you see a new mole or a mole that's growing or changing, make an appointment with your dermatologist as quickly as possible.